GregorR/plip/README.md

 mixing by `plip-mix`.
 See the `--help` output from any of these tools for usage.
 As mark editing is a fundamentally visual task, it is only supported through the GUI.

+To launch the editor directly, use `plip-gui -e <media file> <waveform file>
+<input marks> [output marks]`.
+The media file must be in MP4.
+For instance, to
+make a tmp.mp4 from out.mkv and audio1-proc.flac: `plip-mix -V scale=-1:720 -o
+-c:v libx264 -c:a aac -crf 23 -threads 0 -preset ultrafast -b:a 128k ';'
+tmp.mp4 out.mkv audio1-proc.flac`.
+The waveform file must be made by audiowaveform.
+For instance, to make a tmp.json waveform file from a tmp.flac audio file: `audiowaveform -i tmp.flac --pixels-per-second 64 -b 8 -o tmp.json`.
+To make tmp.flac from tmp.mp4: `ffmpeg -i tmp.mp4 -map 0:a
+tmp.flac`.